This post may contain affiliate links. Read the full disclosure here.

 If you know *anything* about plants, then you’ll probably be aware that plants need light.
 They use it to photosynthesise – the process of turning light into carbohydrates.

 In layman’s terms, plants convert light into food.
 And if they don’t get food, they die.

 But here’s the thing.
 House plants live, you know, in the house.
-Where there is less light that there is outside.
+Where there is less light than there is outside.

 None of this is news to you.
 I’m just making sure we’re all on the same page.

-And sure, there are LOADS of plants that tolerate low light conditions, but there are very few which will tolerate no light whatsoever.
+And sure, there are LOADS of plants that tolerate medium light conditions, but there are very few which will tolerate no light whatsoever.

 Ok, there aren’t any.